Sheriff: Fugitive who killed Utah deputy dies

 - Associated Press

-SPANISH FORK, Utah — A fugitive suspected of killing one Utah deputy and wounding another died Friday afternoon from injuries suffered a day earlier when he was shot by law enforcement officers during a gunfight that ended a 2 ½-hour crime spree.
+SPANISH FORK, Utah — A fugitive suspected of killing one Utah deputy and wounding another has died from injuries suffered this week when he was shot by law enforcement officers during a gunfight that ended a 2 ½-hour crime spree.

 "This individual clearly was not going to be taken without a fight," Utah County Jim Tracy said.
 "He shot at anything and everything that moved."